Last updated on June 28th, 2023 at 01:22 pm

-Q: Since the pandemic started, we’ve had more difficulty getting patients approved for 3rd party financing.
+Q: Recently, we’ve had more difficulty getting patients approved for 3rd party financing.
 Do you have any solutions for this?

 A timely question and I’m glad you asked!
 Lending companies do seem to have tightened up a bit on their criteria recently, and it’s a bit of a wake-up call for a lot of dental offices that have become overly reliant on 3rd party financing—using it as a sort of catch-all solution for any financial barriers.